 Supervisor (Test Permit) A role performed by the Recipient with specific responsibilities for the test permit process, safety, and integrity.
 Supervisor (Test Permit Work Position) An additional role appointed by the Test Permit Recipient with specific responsibilities for work position process, safety, and integrity for every working position that the recipient of a test permit cannot supervise directly.
 Supervisor (Work Party) A role performed by a competent person at the worksite responsible for the safety, quality, and control of the work activity.
-Supplementary Operating Order An extra operating order used when additional actions are required when actioning an existing operating order (GPG definition) Suspension Status of an AP when it is returned by the Recipient to the Issuer but not reissued or cancelled.
+Suspension Status of an AP when it is returned by the Recipient to the Issuer but not reissued or cancelled.
 A TP shall not be returned for suspension.
-Switchyard A restricted area, enclosed by a security fence or other secure boundary, containing normally energised conductors and equipment.
-Tag A label used to visually identify a safety measure or isolation point.
+Switchyard A restricted area, enclosed by a security fence or other secure boundary, containing normally energised conductors and equipment. Тад A label used to visually identify a safety measure or isolation point.
 Test Permit [TP] A Works Management System used to present equipment in an agreed and defined state for testing, using issuer applied safety measures, where testing includes the introduction of primary energy sources, test voltages or potentially lethal hazards.
 The process allows for the agreed alteration of IASM's.
 The Log A complete record of all operating actions and events, time stamped as they occur.
 Work Authority [WA] A Minor Works Management System, for work on or near in service or available for service equipment where that work may present a risk to equipment operation or affect resource consent compliance.
 Work Authority Competence [WAC] An employer recognition of training and experience stating a person is competent to be a work authority recipient, issuer, or both.
 Work Management System A documented system to control risks for work on or near equipment which is presented in an agreed and defined state.
 An access permit, test permit or assurance is used in this context.
 Work Position The location(s) where work activity is taking place.